 climate targets

-The European Union is playing a major role in global climate protection.
-To this end, it has already formulated numerous programs and regulations aimed at reducing CO2 emissions, particularly in the industrial sector.
-One important instrument for this goal is emissions trading.
-Compared to 1990 levels, CO2 emissions in the EU are to be reduced by 55% by 2030, with the aim of achieving climate neutrality by 2050.
+The European Union plays a key role in global climate protection.
+In the past, it has already formulated numerous programs and regulations aimed at reducing CO2 emissions, particularly in the industrial sector.
+Emissions trading is an important instrument for this goal.
+Compared to 1990 levels, CO2 emissions in the EU are to be reduced by 55 % by 2030 in order to achieve climate neutrality by 2050.
+Our SALCOS® program makes a contribution by aiming to use hydrogen to produce climate-neutral steel and significantly reduce our emissions.